 Writing a great pillar post takes time and rigorous fact-checking.
 But the real mistake people make isn’t the writing, it’s writing the wrong pillars.
 They guess what their core topics should be based on old search volume, spend 10 hours writing a massive guide, and later realize it doesn’t anchor their 30-day strategy at all.

-And i optimized FlipAEO for this phase.
-FlipAEO does not write these massive pillar posts for you, you have to build those yourself to ensure the orginal facts which are already not available to search engines and LLMs.
+I optimized FlipAEO for this phase.
+FlipAEO does not write these massive pillar posts for you—you have to build those yourself to ensure original facts.
 Instead, during the content plan generation, its analysis engine automatically isolates and recommends the exact 3 to 5 Pillar topics you need to build first based on the gap analysis.
+Once you know exactly what your 5 hubs need to be, you can write them with confidence.

-Phase 3 – Scaling with Programmatic SEO (100+ Variations)
+Phase 3: Scaling with Programmatic SEO (100+ Variations)

 Spam vs. Safe Scale (The 2026 Reality Check)